 - No long-term contract required: membership is month-to-month.
 After you pay a one-time enrollment fee per Participant.
-Monthly fee vary dependent on which Well on Target Fitness Program level you enroll in. - Convenient payment: once you sign up, your monthly fees are paid via automatic credit card or bank account withdrawal. - Health and wellness discounts: save money using the nationwide complementary and alternative medicine network of 40,000 health and well-being Providers such as massage therapists, personal trainers and nutrition counselors. - Web resources: locate participating gyms and track your visits online.
+Monthly fees vary dependent on which Well onTarget Fitness Program level you enroll in. - Convenient payment: once you sign up, your monthly fees are paid via automatic credit card or bank account withdrawal. - Health and wellness discounts: save money using the nationwide complementary and alternative medicine network of 40,000 health and well-being Providers such as massage therapists, personal trainers and nutrition counselors. - Web resources: locate participating gyms and track your visits online.

-It's easy to join the Well on Target Fitness Program.
-To join or get more information, call (888) 762-BLUE (2583) Monday-Friday from 7 a.m.-7 p.m.
+It's easy to join the Well onTarget Fitness Program.
+To join or get more information, call (888) 762-BLUE (2583) Monday through Friday, 7 a.m. - 7 p.m.
 CT or visit the HealthSelect website at healthselectoftexas.com.